Case Studies for Urban Digital Twins

 Virtual City Systems develops solutions for Urban Digital Twins, 3D city models, as well as additional digital geospatial applications.

-These are used, for example, in digital urban planning, climate analyses, and in the planning and analysis of infrastructure and energy networks.
+Our solutions are used in digital urban planning, climate and energy applications, and in the analysis and visualization of infrastructure projects.

 The foundation of an Urban Digital Twin is a semantic 3D city model, often based on CityGML.
 Such models can be created, for example, from aerial imagery, laser scanning data, or existing geospatial data.